Exploring Surrey's countryside couldn't be easier

 Get your boots on for five winter walks in Surrey

 Even in winter Surrey is a beautiful place to get out and about in the fresh air.
-We've got a selection of five walks for you to try, so why not head outdoors, hat, scarf and gloves in tow and explore Surrey?
-It's a great excuse to enjoy a seasonal walk with friends, family or that four-legged companion, and it's great for your health and wellbeing too.
-So what's stopping you? get your boots on…
+We've got a selection of five walks for you to try listed below, so why not head outdoors, hat, scarf and gloves in tow and explore Surrey?
+If you need further persuading take a look at our video below which we shot out and about this month to see how really beautiful the countryside on your doorstep really is.
+So what's stopping you?
+Get your boots on…

 1. Thames Down Link